Justine Hollingshead, Director

 Justine is actively involved in the local community serving on the Board of Trustees for the LGBT Center of Raleigh and is a member of the Raleigh Business and Professional Network.
 As a paramedic in the state of North Carolina she has done medical service work in Haiti, was deployed to Mississippi area after Hurricane Katrina and to eastern NC after Hurricane Floyd.
 Justine has been an active volunteer with Cary Area EMS for over 15 years serving as a Captain and Coordinator of Special Events for the agency.
 In May of 2012 Justine and her partner Debbie were married and live together in their home in Morrisville NC with their cat and dog, Little Man and Tillie.

-Currently Vacant, Assistant Director
+Natalie Nguyen, Assistant Director

 Julius Perkins, Program Assistant

 Julius E. Perkins, a proud alumnus of Elizabeth City State University, received his Bachelor of Arts in the fall of 2010 in Music Performance, with a concentration in voice.
 As an ambassador for the university, Julius served as the North Carolina Music Educators Association (NCMEA) 2007- 2008 state secretary; as the premiere vocalist for the inaugural 105 National Voices of History Historically Black Colleges & Universities Concert Choir at the Kennedy Center in Washington, D.C.; and as an annual recruiter among the United States of America during spring tours.
 His efforts as student supervisor of the Kennis Wilkins Call Center at ECSU, established the “Class of 2008” giving campaign with contributions reaching the remarkable financial goal of $26,000.00.